masif2002/flutter-notes/README.md

 * Dart uses Just-In-Time (JIT) compilation which helps us perform hot reload.
 * Hot reload works by injecting updated source code files into the running Dart Virtual Machine (VM).
 > More on that, [here](https://dart.dev/overview#:~:text=Dart's%20compiler%20technology%20lets%20you,compiler%20for%20producing%20machine%20code)
+> Hot reload in `main()` does not happen for some reason.
+But works with the same widget imported from another custom widget

 ## main()
 * Like, C and C ++, dart calls the `main()` function by default.
 So, the application's workflow starts from the `main()` function